ComedicChimera/chai-lang.dev/content/startup_guide/chapter5.md

 Note that the indices must be constant integer values.
 You cannot use an expression or variable to access a tuple since the compiler would not know the type of the value being accessed.

+Finally, it is impossible to change the fields of a tuple individually once it has been created.

+    pair.0 = 4 // ERROR

 ## Tuple Deconstruction

 **Tuple deconstruction** (also called tuple unpacking) is the first kind of **pattern matching**